Saani765/Saani765/README.md

 - 🔭 I’m currently working on NLP
-- 🌱 I’m currently learning Pytorch and NLP and ML frameworks.
+- 🌱 I’m currently learning Deep Learning and GenAI

-- 🤔 I’m looking for help with ML and AI jobs.
+- 🤔 I’m looking for help with ML and AI advancements

 - 📫 How to reach me: saani765@gmail.com